Death notification, 2 survivor benefits, and required documents

 The United States Postal Service handles mail forwarding and redirection for deceased persons.
 When someone dies, an executor or family member can forward the deceased's mail to a new address.
 Mail forwarding for a deceased person must be requested in person at a Post Office with court-issued documentation.

 USPS does not have a death-notification system and does not receive death reports from other agencies.
 Mail continues to be delivered to the address indefinitely unless someone takes action.
-An executor or administrator must visit a Post Office in person with court-issued Letters Testamentary or Letters of Administration to forward the deceased's mail.
-A death certificate alone is not sufficient.
+To forward a deceased person's mail, USPS requires documented proof that you are the appointed executor or administrator authorized to manage the deceased's mail, submitted in person at a Post Office; a death certificate alone is not enough.
+Court-issued Letters Testamentary or Letters of Administration are the documents that establish this appointment.

 Deadline: No deadline; mail continues to the address until forwarding is requested